OpenDataScotland/the_od_bods/_datasets/Angus Council - School Roll Forecasts 2019-2023.md

 license: UK Open Government Licence (OGL)
 maintainer: Angus Council
 maintainer_email: someone@example.com
-notes: "School Roll Forecasts\nView our 2017 based school roll forecasts for Angus\u2019\
+notes: "<p>School Roll Forecasts\nView our 2017 based school roll forecasts for Angus\u2019\
   s primary and secondary schools until 2023.\nThe forecasts take as their starting\
   \ point the current school population.
 They then attempt to identify how that population\
   \ may change over time.
 In doing so they take into account demographic factors such\